Comprehensive Pet Dental Care From Our Veterinary Dentists

 - Redness or swelling of the gum lines

 - Pus around a tooth

-At Phoenix Veterinary Care we strive to provide complete care for our patients.
+At the Phoenix Veterinary Center, we strive to provide complete care for our patients.
 Our veterinary staff members will do everything they can to provide your dog or cat with the highest level of service.

-From pet dental care that’s second to none to preventive physical exams, pet education, internal medicine and comprehensive laboratory testing and diagnostics our animal patients are treated with love, care, and compassion.
+From pet dental care that is second to none to preventative physical exams, pet education, internal medicine, and comprehensive lab testing and diagnostics, we treat our animal patients with the love, care, and compassion they deserve.

 - Digital dental radiography